-Furthermore, the respondent's representative objected the application for failing to disclose the illegality in the affidavit rather than stating the same in the oral submission.
-I subscribe to the respondent's representative submission that, the applicant simply mention hinted on the existence of illegality without further explanation.
+Furthermore, the counsel for the respondent objected the application for failing to disclose the illegality in the affidavit rather than stating the same in the oral submission.
+I subscribe to the counsel for the respondent's submission that, the applicant simply mention hinted on the existence of illegality without further explanation.
 In my view, he denied the respondent the right to know the nature of alleged illegality for their proper preparation and response.
 In other words, the alleged illegality remained the secret of the applicant and his/her counsel until the date of hearing.
 In my view, this is not the best practice and legal issues cannot be brought behind the doors.
-I further entirely agreed with the submission of Mr. Benjamin that, the reason for delay must be stated in the affidavit as oral submission during the hearing does not amount to evidence.
-On this point, the Court of Appeal of Tanzania in the case of The Registered Trustees of Archdiocese of Dar es salaam v.
-The Chairman Bunju Village Government and 11 others, Civil Appeal No. 147 of 2006, CAT at Dar es salaam (unreported). made it clear that:
+I further entirely agreed with the professional submission of Mr. Kessy that, the reason for delay must be stated in the affidavit as oral submission during the hearing does not amount to evidence.
+On this point, the Court of Appeal of Tanzania in the case of The Registered Trustees of the Archdiocese of Dar es salaam (supra) made it clear that: